tm-a-t/TGPy/guide/docs/installation.md

     update()
     ```

-=== "From shell"
+=== "From shell using pipx"

     ```shell
-    pip install -U tgpy
+    pipx upgrade tgpy
     ```

+=== "From shell using docker"

+    ```shell
+    docker pull tgpy/tgpy
+    ```

+    Then re-run:

+    ```shell
+    docker run -it --rm -v /tgpy_data:/data tgpy/tgpy
+    ```

+## Running in background

+To get TGPy running in background, you need to additionally configure systemd, docker compose, or similar.
+Instructions are coming.

 ## Data storage

-Config, session, and modules are stored in `~/.config/tgpy` directory.
-You can change this path via `TGPY_DATA`
+Config, session, and modules are stored in `~/.config/tgpy` directory (unless you’re using Docker.)
-environment variable.
+You can change this path via `TGPY_DATA` environment variable.